This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Hiring a Lawyer to File a Cerebral Palsy Lawsuit in New Mexico

 Filing a cerebral palsy lawsuit is not always straightforward.
-You may be at a loss as to where to start, and while learning more about the process can help, for the best outcome, you need a good lawyer.
+You may be at a loss as to where to start, and while learning more about the process can help, you need a good lawyer for the best outcome.

 Don’t settle for a general lawyer or someone with expertise in another area.
 You need a New Mexico lawyer specializing in cerebral palsy, birth injuries, disabilities, discrimination, or medical malpractice.